How To Help Your Dog Lose Weight

 In your dog’s adventure to weight loss, you’re going to have to do all of the work.
 Here are some tips on helping your dog maintain their health.
 And, of course, always consult your veterinarian before making changes to their lifestyle.

-- Consider lower calorie treats, healthier supplements, and natural replacements to what you’re used to giving your dog.
-Fruit and vegetable treats are a great alternative to high calorie meat-based treats.
+- Consider lower-calorie treats, healthier supplements, and natural replacements to what you’re used to giving your dog.
+Fruit and vegetable treats are a great alternative to high-calorie meat-based treats.
+Just make sure the ingredients are not going to harm your pet.

 - Make sure everyone in the family is on the same page with your pup’s new diet.
 Much like people, it takes time and consistency for diets to work for dogs.